rafsanRubaiyat/ML-classification-method/README.md

 # ML-classification-method
-We have implemented different ML classification methods to predict whether a student would like to go to college based on many of the other features.
-Then, we have compared the performance of the methods.
+In this study, we have gathered data from high schools in Portugal, which included details about social and school-related features for each student.
+Our main goal is to implement and compare various ML classification methods to predict whether a student is likely to pursue higher education based on the pertinent factors found in our dataset.

 ## Contributors
 Burke Grey, Ryan McAllister, Rafsan Siddiqui